Participants

 Finnbogi Pétursson (ISL) sound artist

-Lives and works in Iceland
+Born in 1959.
+Lives in Iceland

 www.finnbogi.com